-Miguel Sierra Aznar cofounded Noble Thermodynamic Systems along with Timothy Sennott and professor Robert W. Dibble.
-Aznar and Sennott worked together during their graduate studies at UC Berkeley’s Combustion Analysis Laboratory.
-The team, which brings decades of power system research and development experience, carried out extensive research on the development of the internal combustion engine in developing the argon power cycle.
-While earning his Ph.D. in mechanical engineering from the University of California, Berkeley, Aznar led and completed two major California Energy Commission projects on advanced combustion technologies.
+Miguel Sierra Aznar co-founded Noble Thermodynamic Systems with professor Robert W. Dibble.
+The team, working together with professor J.Y.
+Chen of U.C.
+Berkeley, brings decades of power system research and development experience around internal combustion engines and the argon power cycle.
+While earning his Ph.D. in mechanical engineering from the U.C.
+Berkeley, Aznar led and completed two major California Energy Commission projects on advanced combustion technologies.
 He also served as the experimentalist in several externally funded projects spanning from automotive applications to post combustion carbon capture strategies.

 In 2014, he received his M.S. with recognition in sustainable energy technologies from the Technical University of Eindhoven, Netherlands.
 He was also granted a B.S. in engineering with honors from the Hanze University of Applied Sciences in Groningen, Netherlands, as well as a B.S. in power generation and energy conversion systems from the Polytechnic University of Valencia, Spain.